Dialogical Companion

 Language recognition now, neural models later

 The immediate version can work through relatively transparent language recognition: keywords, repeated phrases, moral injury themes, direct safety language, and shifts in tone or coherence.
-That is enough to support early containment and escalation logic.
+That is enough to support early containment and support-boundary logic.

 Longer term, neural networks or sequence-aware models could make this richer by noticing patterns across time rather than single turns: loops, changes in coherence, persistent blame themes, or signs that the person is moving from dysregulation toward reflective capacity.

-NormalStable languageOpen dialogue, gentle reflection.
+Steady supportStable languageOpen dialogue, gentle reflection.

 ContainmentElevated arousalGrounding, reduced pace, reduced cognitive load.

-Support-offerPersistent distress or moral strainExplicit offer of human help, plus bounded reflective support where appropriate.
+Support signpostPersistent distress or moral strainExplicit offer of human help, plus bounded reflective support where appropriate.

 Different from other methods, but usable alongside them